UC-Davis-molecular-computing/scadnano/README.md

 To disable this so that it uses the same filename every time you save, you can install the extension [Downloads Overwrite Already Existing Files](https://chrome.google.com/webstore/detail/downloads-overwrite-alrea/lddjgfpjnifpeondafidennlcfagekbp).

 **Security settings preventing saving:** Some users have reported that in Chrome, they will be unable to save the file, which we have tracked as an [issue](https://github.com/UC-Davis-molecular-computing/scadnano/issues/402).
 However, it's not straightforward to reproduce that error.
 If you have trouble with this, try setting your Chrome "Safe Browsing" settings from "Enhanced protection" to "Standard protection".
-This is in Chrome Settings (⋮ symbol in the top right), under "Security".
+This is in Chrome Settings (listed under ⋮ symbol in the top right), under "Security".
 (See the [issue](https://github.com/UC-Davis-molecular-computing/scadnano/issues/402) for a screenshot.)

 ## Stable and development versions